benschwarz/munch/README.markdown

 Now that I have said feed...
 You can mess about with [Yahoo Pipes](http://pipes.yahoo.com/pipes/), [YQL](http://developer.yahoo.com/yql/), [Sinatra](http://www.sinatrarb.com/) and find something to make for dinner!

+I still don't have a new blog, if I had one this would probably be a post; I'd have thought long and hard about what I said and how it came across.
+But I don't have one, so read the source code and make sure you [checkout the pipe](http://pipes.yahoo.com/pipes/pipe.info?_id=e24258e68f6016bb6137f737552a203e) that I used to make it.